ciglenecki/lumen-audio/README.md

   - [x] research if SVM can perform multilabel classification or use 11 SVMs
 - [x] add more augmentations
 - [x] check if wavelet works
+- [x] implement chunking of the audio in inference and perform multiple forward pass
 ______________________________________________________________________

 ## 🏆 Team members